Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Insulation

-If these are not structurally sound, then the cost of stripping back and rebuilding will be more costly than starting from scratch, and matching existing materials may be expensive depending on the availability of the type of stone required.
+If the walls or timber frame aren't structurally sound, then the cost of stripping back and rebuilding will be more costly than starting from scratch, and matching existing materials may be expensive – depending on the availability of the type of stone required.

 Re-roofing

 Barns will typically have expansive roofs and a need for a high level of drainage, which won’t have been included in the original constructions.
-In most instances the roof will need to be replaced or at the very least upgraded.
-For a Welsh slate roof, the cost would be around £60/m2.
+In most instances the roof will need to be replaced, or at the very least upgraded.
+For a Welsh slate roof, the cost would be around £70/m2.

 Contamination